Truck mix Truck Tralier Truck Truck Truck JCB

 figure- R.C.C lintel with Chhajja projection

-R.C.C boot lintels are provided over a cavity wall to reduce the quantity of concrete and give a better appearance.
+R.C.C. boot lintels are provided over a cavity wall to reduce the quantity of concrete and give a better appearance.
 The toe of the lintel should be strong enough to sustain the loads.
 A D.P.C is provided above the lintel as shown in the figure below.

 Types of lintel -R.C.C Boot lintel

-figure- R.C.C Boot lintel
+Figure- R.C.C Boot lintel

 Summary

-What is a lintel?
+Q: What is a lintel?

-What are the types of lintel in building construction?
+Q: What are the types of lintel in building construction?

-The types of lintel used in building construction are classified as follows: –
+Ans: The types of lintel used in building construction are classified as follows: –

 1. Timber lintels